 Let’s face it, you’re not going to squeeze everything you want to see and do into your holiday if you spend half of your time standing in a line.

-The great news however – and I can confirm this from first-hand experience – is that the Barcelona City Pass will grant you fast-track access (literally skip the entire line) at must-see attractions such as:
+The great news however – and I can confirm this from first-hand experience – is that the Barcelona City Pass will grant you FREE an fast-track access (literally skip the entire line) at must-see attractions such as:

 - La Sagrada Familia (This one is worth buying the ticket in itself – the lines are endless!)